reshinto/Basic_technologies_revision/react/reactJS.md

 - Memoization: cache result of function call
 - Warning: do not prematurely optimize performance, use only as needed for expensive calculations
 - gives you referential equality between renders for functions
-- returns its function when the dependencies change
+- returns its memoized function when the dependencies change
 - helps prevent uneccessary renders of the children because the children will always be using the same function object
+  - e.g. shouldComponentUpdate
 ```javascript
 import React, {useState, useCallback } from "react";
 import DisplayCount from "./DisplayCount";